hderue/contentbox.js/README.md

 ```

-The personal settings above wil overwrite the default settins.
+The personal settings above wil overwrite the default settings.
 Settings you didn't adjust wil be taken form the default settings and a combination of them wil be the styling of your contentbox.

 ============ Framework insight ============